tezos/tezos-mirror/docs/developer/contributing.rst

 -  If you add new functions to an interface, don’t forget to document the function in the interface (in the corresponding .mli file; or, if there is no .mli file, directly in the .ml file)
+-  If your MR introduces new dependencies to opam packages, follow the :ref:`additional instructions <adding_new_dependencies>`.
 -  Check whether your changes need to be reflected in changes to the corresponding README file (the one in the directory of the patched files).
 If your changes concern several directories, check all the